- Director's Welcome

 How to Apply

-IBT LLM applicants are required to submit their applications electronically through the Law School Admissions Council (LSAC) with the supporting LLM Credential Assembly Service.
+1) if applying to MULTIPLE schools, it is advised that you submit applications electronically through the Law School Admissions Council (LSAC) with the supporting LLM Credential Assembly Service.
 For more information about the LSAC LLM Application process please click here

 For any technical difficulties with online application and/or LSAC website, please contact LSAC technical support at (215) 968 -1393.